-But nevertheless it made the front pages of ‘Melody Maker’ and it put a nought on our earnings every gig‘, Phil adds.
+But the gamble paid off.
+‘Nevertheless it made the front pages of ‘Melody Maker’ and it put a nought on our earnings every gig‘, Phil Collins said.

 Cover image: Genesis Foxtrot advertorial in Melody Maker, 14 October 1972